andyatkinson/andyatkinson.github.io/writing.md

   * [New Active Record and Action View capabilities, bug fixes and more!](https://rails-weekly.ongoodbits.com/new-active-record-and-action-view-capabilities-bug-fixes-and-more)
   * [New API Docs site, configurable cache coder, bug fixes, and more!](https://rails-weekly.ongoodbits.com/new-api-docs-site-configurable-cache-coder-bug-fixes-and-more)

+Update 2021: On hiatus from writing again.
+The subscriber count had eclipsed 10K!

 ### Ruby Inside

 I contributed an article to Peter Cooper's popular site for Ruby programmers back in 2009.